 If you’ve any questions about the Highland and Speyside Explorer tour you should find the answer by clicking on the relevant section.
 Should your question not be answered please contact us and we’ll be very happy to help.

 In 2019 we will be operating two main vehicles on this route; a 28-seater and a 30-seater.
 The 28-seater was build especially for us in 2018 and you can read all about it here!
 The 30-seater will be brand new in 2019 and will be of a very similar specification.
 Both vehicles are very well-appointed, with panoramic windows, comfortable reclining seats, USB ports under every seat and on-board WiFi.
 You can rest assured that you will be able to relax and enjoy the majestic scenery in complete comfort.

 We pick-up from Stance 7 at Inverness Bus Station, Margaret Street, Inverness, IV1 1LT.
-Look out for the kilted WOW guide and white D&E coach (with WOW sign in the dashboard) and you won’t miss us!
+Look out for the kilted WOW guide and WOW-branded coach and you won’t miss us!

 Due to customer demand, we have a booking system for the four seats at the front of the coach.
 These seats are available to pre-book for a £20 per seat surcharge (if you are not given this option when booking then this will be because the seats have already been taken).
 Please note that it does not make any difference which side of the coach you sit on, so we don’t take requests for specific front seats.